-Who was Ann Saylor?
-This woman from Pennsylvania lived, loved, raised eight children, and died in 1850s Virginia—but her parents remain a complete mystery.
-Despite extensive traditional research and promising DNA clues, we still can't answer the simple question: Who was Ann's father?
+Ann Saylor, born about 1805 in Pennsylvania, married, had eight known children, and died in the 1850s in Mason Co., Virginia—but her parents remain a complete mystery.
+Despite extensive traditional research and promising DNA clues, I still can't answer the simple question: Who was Ann's father?

 The Ann Saylor Mystery

-• DNA matches point to the Philip Saylor family of Chester Co., Pennsylvania, but we can't pinpoint the connection
+DNA matches point to the Philip Saylor family of Chester Co., Pennsylvania, but I can't pinpoint the connection

 The DNA Breakthrough

 This is where YOU come in!
 DNA evidence suggests Ann connects to the Philip Saylor family line through his father Peter Saylor (1711-1793).
-Multiple DNA matches triangulate on chromosome segments that point to this family, but we need more matches to narrow down exactly how Ann fits in.
+Multiple DNA matches triangulate on chromosome segments that point to this family, but more matches are needed to narrow down exactly how Ann fits in.

 How You Can Help

-We need two things to solve Ann's mystery: DNA segment data and detailed family trees.
+Even if you have no known connection to the Saylor family, you can still help.
+Two things are needed to solve Ann's mystery: DNA segment data and detailed family trees.

 If you've tested at GedMatch, FamilyTreeDNA, or MyHeritage:

-• Please send me a link to your family tree if you don't have a public one attached to your DNA results.
+Thank you!
+Please send a link to your family tree if you don't have a public one attached to your DNA results.
 This allows me to analyze how our DNA segments align with documented family connections.
 Don’t have a tree?
 Tell me what you know, and I can help you build one.

-If you've tested at Ancestry: Ancestry's platform limits the detailed analysis we need, so please consider:
+If you've tested at Ancestry: Ancestry's platform limits the detailed analysis I need, so please consider:

-Why do we need segment data?
+Why is segment data needed?
 Ancestry doesn't provide the chromosome segment details required to map exactly where our DNA matches occur.
-Sites like GedMatch, FamilyTreeDNA, and MyHeritage show us the precise locations of our shared DNA, which is crucial for determining how we're related and solving Ann's parentage mystery given how far back this mystery is.
+Sites like GedMatch, FamilyTreeDNA, and MyHeritage show the precise locations of shared DNA, which is crucial for determining how two people relate and solving Ann's parentage mystery given how far back this mystery is.

 What's In It For You?

-• Get a fascinating family story - once we solve Ann's mystery, I'll share all the research with you, giving you an amazing tale for your next cocktail party!
+Get a fascinating family story - once Ann's mystery is solved, I'll share all the research with you, giving you an amazing tale for your next cocktail party!